hlaueriksson/conductofcode.io/_posts/2017-07-31-easy-approach-to-requirements-syntax-and-the-segue-to-behavior-driven-development.md

  height: 1048
 ---

-I was attending a conference six month ago and listened to a talk about [quality](http://swetugg.se/swetugg-2017/speakers/jonas-gauffin#med-fokus-pa-kvalitet).
+I was attending a conference six months ago and listened to a talk about [quality](http://swetugg.se/swetugg-2017/speakers/jonas-gauffin#med-fokus-pa-kvalitet).
-During the talk, I was introduced to EARS - Easy Approach to Requirements Syntax.
+During the talk, I was introduced to EARS — Easy Approach to Requirements Syntax.
 This way of writing requirements struck a chord with me, given my prior experience reading and writing requirement specifications.

 When doing agile development, we write *User Stories* and define *Acceptance Criteria*.